A Deduction from Dirac Sea Model

 \keywords{Dirac Sea, negative energy electron, nonrelativistic reduction of the Bethe-Salpeter equation, exotic atom, two body system, observation proposal}

 The Dirac sea$^{[1]}$ is a theoretical model of the vacuum as an infinite sea of particles with negative energy.
 It was first postulated by the British physicist Paul Dirac in 1930 to explain the anomalous negative-energy quantum states predicted by the Dirac equation, an extension of the Schr\"{o}dinger equation$^{[2]}$ for relativistic electrons.
 The positron, the antimatter counterpart of the electron, was originally conceived of as a hole in the Dirac sea, well before its experimental discovery in 1932.
 Despite its success, the idea of the Dirac sea tends not to strike people as very elegant.
 The development of quantum of filed in the 1930s reformulate the Dirac equation in a way that treats the positron as a real particles rather than the absence of a particle and make the vacuum the state in which no particles exist instead of an infinite sea of particles.
 Therefore a question appears whether the idea of the Dirac sea is completely wrong and how to verify it?
+For instance, for the process $\gamma\rightarrow e^+e^-$, the description of the quantum of filed is that a gamma converts into a pair of electron and positron, but the language of the Dirac sea model is that a gamma hits a nagetive energy electron; the electron excites into an positive energy state and an positron appears simutaniously as a "hole".
+The two pictures are quite different.
+Either of the two is right?
 The aim of this article is to propose an observation scheme to verify the correction of the Dirac sea.
 We assume the idea of the Dirac sea is right, extend it to including negative energy positrons and the other leptons and use the nonrelativistic reduction of the Bethe-Salpeter equation$^{[3]}$ to investigate a possibility that a usual positive energy particle $(u\overline{d}$ or $hc)$ and a negative energy particle $(e^-$ or $hc)$ in the Dirac sea will form a neutral atom and study special properties of this kind of atoms.
 The article is organized as follow.
 The nonrelativistic reduction of the Bethe-Salpeter equation about a two body system of spin-0 and spin-$\frac{\displaystyle 1}{\displaystyle 2}$ constituents is presented in paragraphs 2.
 The detailed steps to solve the equation with $E<0$ and $E>0$ are described in paragraphs 3 and 4, respectively.
 The physical information is extracted from the solution to the equation in paragraph 5.
 The final paragraph arrives at a summary.